romanfurman6/whisperx-replicate/README.md

 ## Multi-Chunk Processing

-This implementation supports processing multiple audio chunks in parallel, which is useful for transcribing large videos that have been split into smaller segments.
+This implementation supports processing multiple audio chunks sequentially, which is useful for transcribing large videos that have been split into smaller segments.

 ### Key Features:

-- **Parallel Processing**: Multiple audio chunks are processed simultaneously using ThreadPoolExecutor to maximize GPU utilization on H100
+- **Sequential Processing**: Audio chunks are processed one at a time to ensure consistent language detection and memory management
 - **Automatic Timestamp Alignment**: Timestamps are automatically adjusted to maintain temporal continuity across chunks
 - **Smart Merging**: Results are merged while preserving the correct temporal order of segments
 - **Language Detection**: Language is detected from the first chunk and applied consistently across all chunks
-- **Error Handling**: Robust error handling for download failures and processing issues
+- **URL Download Support**: Works with public audio URLs with automatic download and cleanup

 ### Input Parameters:

-- `audio_urls`: Array of audio file URLs (chunks of one video in temporal order)
+- `audio_urls`: Array of public audio URLs (chunks of one video in temporal order)
+- `total_duration_seconds`: Total duration of the complete audio in seconds
-- `chunk_duration_seconds`: Duration of each chunk in seconds (auto-detected if not provided)
+- `chunk_size_seconds`: Duration of each chunk in seconds (used for timestamp calculation).
+Latest chunk can be shorter, it will be calculated based on the total duration and the number of chunks.
 - All other parameters remain the same as the original WhisperX model

 ### Usage Example: